K-Essence Induced by Derivative Couplings of the Inflaton: The Fate of the Model

 \subsection{Induced K-Essence Model due to Scalars}

 The generic expression of the K-Essence from (\ref{scalarCon}) and (\ref{scalarminimal}) takes the form,

 The two explicit cases we consider are,

-where $f_{\rm con}(y)$ stands for the contribution from the conformal coupling and the minimal coupling one is denoted by $f_{\rm min}(y)$.
+where $f_{\rm con}(y)$ stands for the contribution from the conformal coupling and the minimal coupling's contribution is denoted by $f_{\rm min}(y)$.
 Similarly, by making an analogy with the non-derivative coupling term which generates a cosmological Coleman-Weinberg potential

 the dimensionless couplings $h$ and $k_c$ can be related,

 Also note that the scalar corrections to Coleman-Weinberg potential have the same form as expression (\ref{scalarK}) \cite{MW1}, with the replacements of $\kappa$ by $\frac12 k^2\phi^2$ and $\frac{\kappa}{k_c^2}$ by $\frac14h^2\phi^2$,